Thanks to generous donors, this project has been fully funded! We look forward to providing a detailed report as soon as the work is complete.

-In 2014, thanks to generous donors, we completed the construction of 8 individual retreat huts on a secluded piece of land adjacent to Dolma Ling Nunnery in northern India.
+In 2014, we completed the construction of 8 individual retreat huts on a secluded piece of land adjacent to Dolma Ling Nunnery in northern India.

 These 8 retreat huts are now being used by nuns on retreat, primarily our newly qualified Geshema nuns.
 During last year’s monsoon, the nuns raised the alarm about torrential downpours causing problems inside the retreat huts and also flooding the paths to the huts and inundating the surrounding garden areas.

 - Add gutters and drainpipes to the roofs of the 8 retreat huts so that the rainwater does not splash back against the walls and damage them;

 - Improve the drainage all around the retreat huts to ensure that the nuns and the huts are protected, and to channel the water efficiently into the main drainage system behind the huts.